awneshsingh/USP-FMS-Python-Training/README.md

 ## Python

 What is Python?
 Python is an open-source high-level programming language that lets you work more quickly and integrate your systems more effectively, and let you do sophisticated data analysis.
 Python is realesed in two versions: Python 2 and Python 3 and is available from https://www.python.org/.
 We shall use Python 3 version for this training.
 Python uses [several libraries](https://docs.python.org/3/library/) to perform a range of tasks, which needs to be installed seperately.
-You can learn more about Python and do some exercises here: https://www.w3schools.com/python/default.asp

 ## The Anaconda Python Distribution

 Anaconda is a Python-based data processing and scientific computing platform.
 It has built in many very useful third-party libraries.
 Installing Anaconda is equivalent to automatically installing Python and some commonly used libraries so it makes the installation so much easier than regular Python installation.
 If you don't install Anaconda, but instead only install Python from https://www.python.org/, you also need to use pip to install various libraries one by one.
 It is painful and you need to consider compatibility, thus it is highly recommended to directly install Anaconda.

 ## Installing the Anaconda Python Distribution
 You will first need to to download (~662MB) and install the **Anaconda Python Distribution**.
 It is a completely free enterprise-ready Python distribution for large-scale data processing, predictive analytics, and scientific computing.
 It includes the python interpreter itself, the python standard library as well as a set of packages exposing data structures and methods for data manipulation and scientific computing and visualization.
 In particular, it provides [Numpy](http://www.numpy.org/), [Scipy](http://www.scipy.org/), [Pandas](http://pandas.pydata.org/), [Matplotlib](http://matplotlib.org/), [scikit-learn](http://scikit-learn.org/stable/), etc., i.e., all the main packages we will be using during the semester.
-The Anaconda Python distribution (**NOTE**: select the version shipping with Python 3.7) should be downloaded for your platform (either 32-bit or 64-bit operating system) for the respective operating system (e.g., Windows) from: (Note the file has already be downloaded for the 64-bit version and shared with you in the FNS share-drive.)
+The Anaconda Python distribution (**NOTE**: select the version shipping with Python 3.7) should be downloaded for your platform (either 32-bit or 64-bit operating system) for the respective operating system (e.g., Windows) from: (Note the file has already be downloaded for the 64-bit version and shared with you in the FMS share-drive.)

 [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/)